Plants mistaken for Japanese knotweed

-Japanese knotweed has bamboo like stems and heart-shaped leaves that are around 14cm long.
+Japanese knotweed has bamboo-like stems and heart-shaped leaves around 14cm long.
 Its botanical name is Reynoutria japonica, also known as Fallopia japonica.
 This rapidly spreading weed was originally brought to Britain in the 19th century as an ornamental garden plant.
 It's now classified as an invasive species.
-The Wildlife and Countryside Act 1981 states: 'it is an offence to plant or cause this species to grow in the wild'.
+The Wildlife and Countryside Act 1981 states: 'It is an offence to plant or cause this species to grow in the wild.'

 Japanese knotweed is often confused with other plants.
-Here's a few of the most commonly mistaken plants, plus our tips on how to tell the difference between them and Japanese knotweed.
+Here are a few of the most commonly mistaken plants, plus our tips on how to tell the difference between them and Japanese knotweed.

 Russian vine

-This non-native vigorous climber can reach 10m in height, and spread 5-8m.
-Although it is an ornamental plant, grown for its white flowers, and it isn't invasive, it does have the potential to become a problem due to its vigorous growing habit.
+This vigorous non-native climber can reach 10m in height and spread 5-8m.
+Although it is an ornamental plant grown for its white flowers and isn't invasive, its vigorous growing habit has the potential to become a problem.
 Russian vine is native to Asia and a close relative of Japanese knotweed.

 Himalayan balsam (Impatiens glandulifera)